oliwierptak/popo/README.md

 #### Multiple schema files

 The same example can be split into multiple files.
-In this example, it's the `Bar` that modifies the `Foo` definition.
+However, this time, it's the `Bar` that modifies the `Foo` definition.

 ```yaml
 #foo.popo.yml